uug-ai/object-classification-yolov8/README.md

 The `COLOR_PREDICTION_INTERVAL` environment variable allows you to adjust the interval for color prediction.
 Setting this variable to 1 means that the dominant colors are calculated for every frame, ensuring high accuracy.
 Higher integer values reduce the frequency of dominant color calculations, which increases efficiency but may decrease accuracy.

+Additionally, the `MIN_CLUSTERS` and `MAX_CLUSTERS` environment variables allow you to adjust the number of dominant colors to be found.
+For example, setting `MIN_CLUSTERS` to 1 and `MAX_CLUSTERS` to 8 enables the function to find the optimal number of clusters using the inertias of KMeans clustering, along with an elbow point finder to identify the best fit.
+This method is the most accurate but requires calculating many clusters for each object.

+Alternatively, setting `MIN_CLUSTERS` and `MAX_CLUSTERS` to the same value dictates the exact number of dominant colors to calculate.
+For example, setting both to 3 will find exactly 3 main clusters.
+This approach is more performant but may be less accurate if the actual number of dominant colors differs from the specified value.

 ### Several Other Features
 Multiple additional features are available, each tailored to specific use-case scenarios.
 These encompass various **verbose** and **saving** functionalities.